Balachonov/delivery-food/README.md

 ## About The Project

 This food delivery app is a convenient and fast way to order food from your favorite El'Grillgo restaurant directly to your home or office.
 With our app you can easily and quickly select dishes from the restaurant menu, add them to the cart and place an order.
-To clarify the details of the order, our manager will contact you at the specified phone number.
+To clarify the details of the order, our manager will contact you on the specified phone number.
 We guarantee high quality food and service so you can enjoy delicious food anytime and anywhere.

 You can also contact us by email (el.grilgo@gmail.com) or write to our best developer (balachonov@gmail.com)

-The project was gradually developed over four montns of training:
+The project was gradually developed during four montns of training:
 * First month - Web Servlet application, Prepared statements in data base
 * Second month - Hibernate, Hibernate Query Language, Criteria API
 * Third month - gradual transition to Spring